ministryofjustice/security-guidance/docs/system-test-standard.md

 An IT Health Check \(ITHC\) is the penetration test conducted as part of the NCSC specified and managed [CHECK scheme](https://www.ncsc.gov.uk/information/check-penetration-testing).
 It is intended to provide external assurance that an IT system's setup and configuration meets the desired HMG assurance level.

-**Note:** Most systems connected to MoJ or other government networks or systems mandate an ITHC every 12 months.
+**Note:** Most systems connected to or other government networks or systems mandate an ITHC every 12 months.

 #### Vulnerability scanning